13 Easiest Houseplants to Keep Alive

 But to my dismay, within a week, it began to wilt and brown.
 I was heartbroken.
 How could I have failed?
 Wasn't I doing everything right?

-That's when I realized - not all houseplants are created equal.
+That's when I learned - not all houseplants are created equal.
 Some need more light, others less.
 Some thrive in humidity, while others need dry air.

-And some... well, some are wonderfully resilient and can put up with even the most forgetful plant parents (yes, we've all been there!).
+And some are super resilient and can put up with even the most forgetful plant parents!

 Whether you're new to the world of indoor gardening or simply tired of bidding farewell to your leafy friends, this post is for you.

-Let's dive in and discover which houseplants are the best at surviving, and even thriving, under our care.
+Let's get started and find out which houseplants are the best at surviving, and even thriving, under our care.

 This post may contain affiliate links, for which I may receive a small commission at no cost to you.
 Please read our full disclosure policy.